Mr. and Mrs. Chinnathirai

-Mr. and Mrs. Chinnathirai (மிஸ்டர் அண்ட் மிசஸ் சின்னத்திரை) is a 2019 Indian Tamil-language reality television show airs on Star Vijay and streamed on Disney+ Hotstar.
+Mr. and Mrs. Chinnathirai is a 2019 Indian Tamil-language reality television show airs on Star Vijay and streamed on Disney+ Hotstar.
 Over three years Mr. and Mrs. Chinnathirai has rolled out four seasons with Ma Ka Pa Anand as host for four seasons and Aranthangi Nisha as host for three seasons.
 Devadarshini and Gopinath Chandran were the judges for four seasons.

 This show features a married couple of the Tamil television industry.
 Through this show, they display their talents and skills.
 The first season premiered on 20 January 2019.